SirDagen/zp-wpta/README.md

 - Download the ZP archive, unzip it and upload it to your website
 - Download the minnow theme either from the wordpress or github website and put it the following directory "./layout/minnow" (it doesnt matter if a theme hasn’t been updated for a long time).
 Use: https://wordpress.org/themes/minnow/ -or- https://github.com/theme/minnow-wpcom
 - Keep the zana.css file in that directory (you can add and overwrite css declarations directly in this file).
 Thus you have to make less changes to the theme.
-- Open your website and everything should run
+- Open your website and everything should run fine like this screenshot:

 ![Screenshot](https://raw.githubusercontent.com/SirDagen/zp-wpta/main/img/screenshot_minnow.png)